 For the best free metronome I use Guitar Tuna and for the best drum machine I use Drum Beats+.
 I plug it into my stereo system, choose one of the countless drumming patterns, push play, and it totally feels like there's a drummer in the room and I'm jammin' with a band.

 Another metronome / ear trainer that I really like that also helps you work on your time keeping skills in various original ways is this trainer by Justin Guitar that will challenge your time-keeping skills in original ways in order to improve.

 Whenever I try to practice my lead guitar skills – one option is to record some chord progression myself and improvise along, but another comfortable option is one of the many backing tracks apps that'll help you work and have fun with your scales and solos.
 My favorite is Guitar Jam Tracks by Ninebuzz – It's super intuitive, you can easily switch keys, and you can choose from a variety of music genres.
 Your scales never sounded so good and it will give you a great paved road for lead guitar improvement.
 Full version.
 Free version.

-It also shows you all the pentatonic scales you’re gonna need for improvising on their platform, so even if you’re new into the whole world of lead guitar – it got you covered.
+It also shows you all the pentatonic scales you're gonna need for improvising on their platform, so even if you're new to the whole world of lead guitar – it got you covered.
 Once you have these scales memorized, your way to creating your own solos and guitar licks is starting to get a solid form!